Quick Admin Tour

 Workspaces can be seen as top folders used as basic unit for managing "who can access what".
-To have a better understanding, open for instance your own admin user: in the workspace tab, you see that you have Read/Write permissions on the two default workspaces.
+To have a better understanding, load your own admin user accesses: in the workspace tab, you see that you have Read/Write permissions on the two default workspaces.

-If you remove the access to Common Files and go back to the home page, you directly see that you now only have the "Personal" workspace in the left-hand column.
+If you remove the access to Common Files and go back to the home page, you see straight away that you only have the "Personal" workspace in the left-hand column.

 Workspaces and Data Source

-Now that you understand how to manage access to the data, you may wish to create your own workspace, e.g. to mount an existing folder on your machine, to browse inside Cells.
+Now that you understand how to manage access to the data, you may wish to create your own workspace, e.g. mount an existing folder on your machine to browse inside Cells.
 If you go to

 Cells Console > Workspaces and edit the Common Files workspace, you can see that the Data Access section points to an internal path